The Optimization Landscape of Carath\'eodory Decomposition of Toeplitz Covariances: Experimental Results

-We compare the MSE to the Cramér-Rao Bound (CRB) for Toeplitz matrices as defined in \cite{ATOM24, turmon1994maximum, stoica2005spectral, kay1993estimation}.
-Performance can also be measured using the Kullback-Leibler (KL) divergence \cite{Busbib2025SSP}.
-Our experiments with both metrics led to similar conclusions.
-For compatibility with previous works on Toeplitz covariance estimation, we only report the MSE results in this paper.
-For clarity, only the successful trials are shown in the figures that follow.
+and compare it to the Cram\'er--Rao bound (CRB) for Toeplitz matrices as defined in \cite{ATOM24, turmon1994maximum, stoica2005spectral, kay1993estimation}.
+Performance can also be measured using the Kullback-Leibler (KL) divergence \cite{Busbib2025SSP}; our experiments with both metrics led to similar conclusions, and for compatibility with previous works we only report the MSE.